Are you an adviser? Go to Unbiased Pro

 However, for this same reason, most of these pensions have been phased out of the private sector due to their significant expenses.

-But while DB schemes may be the most valuable pensions, they are mainly suitable for occupations where people do not frequently change jobs, such as those in the public sector.
+But while DB schemes may be the most valuable pensions, they are mainly offered in jobs where people do not frequently change employers, such as those in the public sector.

-As the eventual income that employees receive as part of their pension comes down to their final salary or career average, individuals need to remain in a role for as long as possible to truly maximise their pension earnings.
+As the eventual income that employees receive as part of their pension comes down to their final salary or career average, individuals need to remain in a role or sector for as long as possible to maximise their pension earnings

 Can I transfer my defined contribution scheme?

-With the introduction of auto-enrolment, every employer automatically registers new employees into the company’s pension scheme — almost always a DC scheme.
+Following the introduction of auto-enrolment in 2012, every employer automatically registers new employees into the company’s pension scheme, which is almost always a DC scheme if you work in the private sector.

-When an employee leaves a role, the pension savings accrued will remain in this company scheme until the employee decides to consolidate their different workplace pensions, decides to transfer them into a different pot or retires.
+When an employee leaves a role, the pension savings accrued will remain in this company scheme unless the employee decides to consolidate their different workplace pensions, transfer them into a different pot or retire.

-Transferring different pensions savings into a single pot is one of the best ways to avoid losing track of savings, particularly if people have worked in a few jobs.
+Transferring different pension savings into a single pot is one of the best ways to avoid losing track of savings, particularly if people have worked a few jobs.

 But, with most DB schemes now closed, it is unlikely employees can transfer funds from a DC pot into a DB one.